POLICE CLEARANCE CERTIFICATE (Police check)

 The records certificate (Constancia de Datos Registrales) issued by the General Prosecutor’s Office (FGR – previously Procuraduría General de la República PGR) is a document that verifies if an individual, Mexican national or foreigner, has any records from previous investigations either from the local or federal jurisdiction.

-This certificate can be requested in person at the FGR offices in Mexico City or at any Attorney General’s local office.
-Applicants who live outside Mexico can give a simple power of attorney or authorisation letter to someone else to request the certificate on their behalf.
+This certificate can be requested in person at the FGR offices in Mexico City or at any Attorney General’s state office.
+Applicants who live outside Mexico can give a simple power of attorney or authorization letter to someone else to request the certificate on their behalf.
+You can find an example of a simple authorization letter here: Support letter Form.

 As part of the requirements for the Records Certificate, you will need to present an official document with your fingerprints taken, either from a police station or from the embassy.